 A funding fee is a one-time payment that the mortgage obtainer must pay.
 The purpose of this fee is to lower the financial pressure this can place on the US tax system supporting this program.
 The current fee (for year 2021) is 2.30% of the loan’s value and is paid at closing.

-Each lender will have their own requirement for a credit score.
+Each lender will have its own requirement for a credit score.
 You have the ability to shop with various lenders before committing.
-In general, most lenders will accept a VA loan for veterans with a credit score between 580 and 620.
-This is on the lower end of credit scores, and much more lenient than a traditional conventional mortgage.
+In general, most lenders will accept a VA loan for veterans with lower credit scores, (580 - 620).
+This benefit makes securing a mortgage a bit easier when using a VA loan.

 Type Of Property